cornifex/custom_library_versioner/README.md

 Custom Library Versioner is a quality-of-life module designed to automatically assign version numbers to custom library assets (CSS and JavaScript files) based on a CUSTOM_LIBRARY_VERSION file outside of the web root.
-If the file is not found, Drupal's core version is used.
+To use this feature, set your library's version to CUSTOM_LIBRARY_VERSION in your `*.libraries.yml` file.
+If the version file is not found, Drupal's core version is used.
 This ensures that browsers cache-bust properly when sites are updated across releases, preventing users from seeing stale assets after deployments.

 The primary use case for this module is: